ecoin-project/ecoin-public/MARKET_REFERENCE.md

   Volatility / fear / market-stress reference.
   Useful as a proxy for compression, uncertainty, and overt risk-off conditions.

+- `SP500`
+  Broad-market / general risk-appetite reference.
+  Useful as a baseline for overall U.S. equity conditions rather than theme-specific pressure.

 These assets are not treated as direct explanations of discourse shifts.
 They are used as external comparison lanes for reading possible directional or phase relationships.